Treefrog/Handbook/Manual/diversity.md

 ### Equal Opportunity

 Treefrog maintains a policy of non-discrimination for all Frogs and job applicants.
 This includes, but is not limited to, recruitment, hiring, training, promotion, compensation, benefits and all terms of employment.
-We will not discriminate on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed (religion), gender, sexual orientation, age, record of offences, marital status, family status (being in a parent-child relationship), disability or any other grounds prohibited by the Ontario Human Rights Code.
+We will not discriminate on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, record of offences, marital status, family status, or disability.
 All aspects of employment will be governed on the basis of individual experience, skills, ability, attitude, and potential, without bias or prejudice.

 ### Gender Discrimination vs. Recognition